sybrew/the-seo-framework/readme.txt

 * **Improved:**
 	* Improved the Markdown parser's performance by using fewer memory operations.
 	* Removed the jQuery dependency for scripts `tsf`, `tsf-post`, and `tsf-media` by refactoring animations to vanilla JS and CSS.
-	* Added the Dashicons depdency for scripts `tsf`, `tsf-ui` (new), and `tsf-settings` because it appears this may be unregistered as a default WordPress admin stylesheet.
+	* Added strict Dashicons dependency for scripts `tsf`, `tsf-ui` (new), and `tsf-settings` because it appears this may be unregistered as a default WordPress admin stylesheet.
 * **Other:**
 	* Element `.tsf-notice-wrap` is gone.
 We've long been relying on `.wp-header-end` instead.
 	* Removed support for obsolete `-ms-clear` and `-ms-input-placeholder` vendor-specific CSS pseudo-selectors.
 	* CSS file `tsf-media` is now available and will be loaded alongside its namesake script.
 	* We optimized opcodes for PHP 8.4:
 		* In short, PHP 8.4's OPcache module now also precaches `sprintf`.
 But, when working inside a namespace, we can only utilize that by namespace-escaping calls to `sprintf`.
-		* We maintain static code checks for this via [WPCS-TSF](https://github.com/theseoframework/wpcs-tsf).
+		* We maintain static code checks for this via [WPCS-TSF](https://github.com/theseoframework/wpcs-tsf).'
+	* The PHPDoc for all arrays has been updated, which contributed to most of the line changes in this release.

 ### 5.0.6